owncloud/ios-legacy/SETUP.md

   - Update the library submodule: "git submodule update"

 ### 3. Create your own certificates

+NOTE: You must use the same "extension" on the certificates of the extensions (ownCloudExtApp, ownCloudExtAppFileProvider, OC-Share-Sheet)

 * Login at https://developer.apple.com/ as developer and there to to the Certificates section.
 * Create a Development Certificate for you (probably you got it one now)
 * Create an App Id for the main app.
 Ex: com.mywebpage.owncloud.ios
 * Create an App Id for the Document Provider.
 Ex: com.mywebpage.owncloud.ios.ownCloudExtApp
 * Create an App Id for the Document Provider File Provider.
-Ex: com.mywebpage.owncloud.ios.ownCloudExtAppFileProvi der
+Ex: com.mywebpage.owncloud.ios.ownCloudExtAppFileProvider
 * Create an App Id for the Share In.
 Ex: com.mywebpage.owncloud.ios.OC-Share-Sheet
 * Create an AppGroup and add it too all the App Id.
+Must have the App Id than the main app but with the group.
 Ex: group.com.mywebpage.owncloud.ios
 * Add the UDID of your device on the Devices section.
 * Create 4 Development Profiles.
 One for each App Id.